What is Relative Change?

 - % change in revenue = ($89,000 – $78,000) / $78,000 * 100%

 - % change in cost of sales = ($66,000 – $56,000) / $56,000 * 100%

 - Incremental benefit in relative terms = % change in revenue – % change in the cost of sales

 - = -3.76%

 Therefore, the business is making benefit in absolute terms ($1,000) but is losing in relative terms (-3.76%) because the relative change in the cost of sales is higher than that of revenue due its lower base.

 |Relative Change Formula =||

 Relevance and Uses

 The concept of relative change is important because at times it is impossible to compare the absolute changes in the value of two entities because of the scale or size i.e. a small change in a large value can be greater than a significantly large change in a small value.
 For instance, 10% in 5000 is equal to 500 is higher than 75% of 200 which is equal to 150, although in terms of % change it is the other way round.

-In such a scenario, the percentage change is very handy as it takes the problem of scale out of the equation as it is a unitless value expressed either as fraction or percentage.
-The relative change formula has application in every field, such financial metrics, scientific values, historical values, etc.
+In such a scenario, the percentage change is very handy as it takes the problem of scale-out of the equation as it is a unitless value expressed either as a fraction or percentage.
+The relative change formula has applications in every field, such as financial metrics, scientific values, historical values, etc.